cartesi/docs/cartesi-rollups/api/graphql/basics.md

 A number of [top-level queries](../queries) are available in order to retrieve rollup information for a Cartesi DApp.

 In GraphQL, submitting a query involves defining parameters for filtering the entries to retrieve, and also specifying the data fields of interest, which can span any objects linked to the entry being retrieved.

-As an example, to retrieve a specific [input](./objects/input.mdx) given its index, one could specify the following query:
+For example, the following query retrieves the number of the base layer block in which the [input](./objects/input.mdx) was recorded:

 ```
 {
   input(
-    index: 0
+   index: "1"
   ) {
-    payload
+  	blockNumber
   }
 }
 ```

-This query can be submitted as an HTTP POST request, specifying the Content-Type as `application/json`.
+You can submit the query above as an HTTP POST request, specifying the Content-Type as `application/json`.
 For instance, using `curl` you could submit it as follows:

 ```
-curl 'https://<graphql_url>' -H 'Content-Type: application/json' -d '{"query":"{ input(index:0) {payload} }"}'
+curl 'https://<graphql_url>' -H 'Content-Type: application/json' -d '{"query":"{ input(index:1) {blockNumber} }"}'
 ```

 The response of which would be something like this: